 If your claim succeeds, then your solicitor will take a small percentage of your compensation as their success fee.
 This percentage is capped by legislation, allowing you to keep the majority share of what you receive.
 However, if your personal injury claim for being run over fails, then you will not pay this fee.

 Contact our team of advisors today to learn more about claiming on a No Win No Fee basis for being run over by a car.
-Claims can seem complex, but a solicitor from our panel may be able to help, provided your case is valid.
+Claims can seem complex, but a personal injury solicitor from our panel may be able to help, provided your case is valid.

 Contact Us Today